nosqlbench/nosqlbench-docs/site/content/contributing/how-tos/make-a-pull-request.md

 weight=55
 +++

+This is a detailed step-by-step explanation of how you would typically submit contributiosn to the NoSQLBench project.

-# assumptions
+# Assumptions

 - You have a github account
 - You know how to build NoSQLBench

-# Setup Workspace

-## configure your dev environment

-## clone the nosqlbench repo

-## clone your repo to your dev environment

-# Own an issue

-## assign or ask for an issue

-## create a feature branch

-# Make Change

-## add testing

-## add documentation

-## verify everything works

-# Submit for Review

-## organize commits for easy PR reviews

-### make thematic incremental changes as you go

-## push your branch up to your clone

-## make a draft pull request

-## promote PR to ready-for-review

-## ask a contributor to review and merge your PR

-# Iterate

-## resolve conversations or issues

-## repush and ask for review

-You are done with this phase once your PR is green, changes have been approved by reviewers, and there are no unresolved issues.

-# Merge

-## merge the PR in github

-# Reset

-## delete the feature branch

-## delete your local feature branch

-## checkout main

-## pull main

-# You're Done!
+# Steps

+## Setup Workspace
+   1. configure your dev environment
+   2. clone the nosqlbench repo
+   3. clone your repo to your dev environment

+## Own an issue
+   1. assign or ask for an issue
+   2. create a feature branch

+## Make Change
+   1. add testing
+   2. add documentation
+   3. verify everything works

+## Submit for Review
+   1. organize commits for easy PR reviews
+   2. make thematic incremental changes as you go
+   3. push your branch up to your clone
+   4. make a draft pull request
+   5. promote PR to ready-for-review
+   6. ask a contributor to review and merge your PR

+## Iterate
+   1. resolve conversations or issues
+   2. repush and ask for review
+      - You are done with this step once your PR is green, changes have been approved by reviewers, and there are no unresolved issues.

+## Merge
+   1. merge the PR in github

+## Reset
+   1. delete the feature branch
+   2. delete your local feature branch
+   3. checkout main
+   4. pull main

+## You're Done!
 Go again?